kris-classes/restart-s1-2022/utils.md

 * Matthew Reynolds.
 The 3 utils are 'googlr', 'gitmux' and 'nnn'
 * Kumar .
 The 3 utils are bmon, exa and isitup
 * Soul - ranger, mpv & cmus (if can get working)
+* Joe Zhu. image-scraper, imgp and tiv（the last one is not in the list but it's cool）
 * Another goes here. etc.